vivshaw/vivshaw.github.io/_posts/blog/2017-01-25-build-you-a-tweetbot-1.md

 api.update_status("Hello, world!
 Just testing Python twitter automation with tweepy")
 ```

-Head over to your bot's twitter, and you should see a post!
+Head over to your bot's twitter, and you should see a tweet!

 ![Hello World from Tweepy!][example1]